The deadline for the call for papers has now expired.

 In addition to the keynotes and presentations delivered by members of the organizing network, the programme will accommodate a number of additional papers presented by scholars interested in the topic of the symposium.
 Papers themselves are expected to be of article length (c.
 8,000-10,000 words) and to be available for distribution to symposium participants prior to the event.
 Presentations at the event are, however, limited to 15 minutes per paper to allow for discussion.
 The aim of the organizers is to work towards the publication of the best papers as an edited volume and/or as a special issue of a relevant journal.

-The deadline for the call for papers has now expired.
-Accepted paper presenters will be notified of the decision no later than 31 March 2017, and papers should be ready for distribution to symposium participants by 2 June 2017.
+Accepted paper presenters have been notified.
+Papers should be ready for distribution to symposium participants by 2 June 2017.
 Papers are expected to be pre-read by symposiasts prior to the event.
 Please refer to email instructions.

 Participation will require the payment of a registration fee of 75 € which will cover light lunches and refreshments over the three days, a reception, the symposium dinner, and the summer solstice social programme.
 Participants are expected to cover their own travel and accommodation expenses (please click for more information on travel and accommodation options).